 • Played AAU ball for the Boston Amateur Basketball Club (BABC).

-• The Pro-Am, which was active from 2007-14 before taking a hiatus in 2015, featured players from area schools including Pitt and Robert Morris as well as other former college players with local ties who are currently playing collegiately or professionally overseas.
+• The Pro-Am, which was active from 2007-14 before taking a hiatus in 2015, featured players from area schools including Pitt and Robert Morris as well as other former college players with local ties who were playing collegiately or professionally overseas.

 • Ranked as the No. 6 prospect in New England and top player in Massachusetts by New England Recruiting Report in the class of 2013.